floccus-se/autonuke/README.md

 4. **IAM Roles and Policies**
    - `AccountCleanupExecutionRole`: Step Functions execution role
-   - `FargateTaskRole`: ECS task execution role with cross-account permissions
+   - `NukeEcsTaskRole`: ECS task execution role with cross-account permissions
    - Cross-account role assumption for target account access

 ### Security Features

 - **Protected Accounts**: A list of accounts that should never be nuked.
-This feature can be configured using the SSM parameter (`/aws-nuke/blocklist`).
+This feature can be configured using the SSM parameter (`/autonuke/blocklist`).
 - **Cross-Account Role Assumption**: Uses organization-based trust policies
 - **Resource Filtering**: Comprehensive filters to protect critical AWS services
 - **Network Isolation**: ECS tasks run in private subnets with restricted security groups